ervandew/eclim/src/doc/content/vim/common/vcs.rst

 .. _VcsLog:

 - **:VcsLog** -
-  Opens a buffer with log information for the current file.<br/> In this buffer you can perform various operations (diff, annotate, view log for another file, etc.) by hitting <Return> on any of the text links denoted by **|link name|** (ex.  **|annotate|**).
+  Opens a buffer with log information for the current file.
+In this buffer you can perform various operations (diff, annotate, view log for another file, etc.) by hitting <Return> on any of the text links denoted by **|link name|** (ex.  **|annotate|**).